someguynamedjosh/nodespeak/design/language.md

 unintuitive.
 This is why the backwards-looking syntax was selected.

 One final note on arrays is that there are no dynamically-sized arrays.
 All arrays must have a size defined at compile time.
-Because of waveguide's builtin compile-time resolving, any expression that can be resolved at compile time can be used to specify the size of an array.
+Because of nodespeak's builtin compile-time resolving, any expression that can be resolved at compile time can be used to specify the size of an array.
 This can be as simple as:
 ```rust